EDalSanto/dsp/02-editors.md

 What terminal editor will you use?
 How did you make your decision?

 >> Most sources say the important thing is just to be good at any of them.
 I choose Nano first, because of its simplicity.
-I hope to learn VIM, because it's so ubiquitous and naturally found on my Mac.
+I hope to learn VIM, because it's so ubiquitous and found on practically every computer.
 And while it has perhaps the steepest learning curve, it has a huge potential and better argued egronomics than Emacs.

 --